Originally published on 1/24/20

 While most review sites don’t require that people have an account or a profile to write a review, there are some sites people are just going to feel more comfortable using.
-It can be difficult enough to get people to write reviews as it is; make it a little easier by being listed on the sites they’re most comfortable using.
+It can be difficult enough to get people to write reviews as it is; make it a little easier by being listed on the sites they’re already on or comfortable with.

 How do you manage your online reputation across so many review sources?

-When you claim your Top Rated Local listing, you’ll get real-time notifications when you get new reviews, a monthly overview of your reputation as a whole, a Rating Score™ that gives you a snapshot of your entire online reputation, and so much more!
-Become a Top Rated Local business today!
+When you claim your Top Rated Local listing, you’ll get real-time notifications about new reviews, a monthly overview of your reputation as a whole, a Rating Score™ that gives you a snapshot of your entire online reputation and so much more!